3 Keys to Buying the Right Gym Shorts for Your Next Workout

 1. Choose the Right Materials

-- Thermoregulation: You’ll want to choose a material that’s right for your climate.
-Most synthetic fabrics have sweat-wicking capabilities that can help you maintain a lower body temperature and decreased sweat retention after exercise in the heat.
-For example, Nike Dri-Fit apparel is uniquely constructed to spread moisture and keep you dry.
+- Thermoregulation: You'll want to choose a material that's right for your climate.
+Most synthetic fabrics have sweat-wicking capabilities that can help you maintain a lower body temperature and decrease sweat retention after exercise in the heat.
+For example, Nike Dri-FIT apparel is uniquely constructed to spread moisture and keep you dry.
 Cotton, on the other hand, will absorb sweat and stay wet longer.
-In general, mesh fabrics are breathable, lightweight, and easy to clean.
+In general, mesh fabrics are breathable, lightweight and easy to clean.

-- Antimicrobial Properties: Some man-made materials are treated to resist the accumulation of bacteria, mildew, or mold.
-Others, like cotton, merino wool, and bamboo, do this naturally.
-Natural materials retain less odor than synthetics.
+- Antimicrobial Properties: Some man-made materials are treated to resist the accumulation of bacteria, mildew or mould.
+Others, like cotton, merino wool and bamboo, do this naturally.
+Natural materials retain less odour than synthetics.

-- Sustainability: If you’re concerned about environmental impact, choose products made with sustainability in mind.
+- Sustainability: If you're concerned about environmental impact, choose products made with sustainability in mind.
 Currently, there is no industry standard or accepted certification for sustainability in apparel, but look for products that reduce waste and have a small carbon footprint.
-This includes products made with naturally biodegradable fabrics like organic cotton, hemp, and bamboo, as well as semi-synthetics like lyocell.
-Consider a fabric blend that will be effective in multiple ways, such as sports shorts combining recycled polyester or spandex.
-Many Nike products use recycled polyester and nylon, or reuse existing plastics, yarns, and textiles.
+This includes products made from naturally biodegradable fabrics like organic cotton, hemp and bamboo, as well as semi-synthetics like lyocell.
+Consider a fabric blend that will be effective in multiple ways, such as sports shorts combining recycled polyester or elastane.
+Many Nike products use recycled polyester and nylon, or reuse existing plastics, yarns and textiles.

 2. Find Your Fit